Archives: Personer

 René Offersen has acted in a number of high-profile lawsuits of social significance.
 He has authored critically acclaimed politico-legal debate books on the so-called Brixtofte case (a white-collar criminal case against a former Danish mayor and minister) and the so-called Cold War case (a Supreme Court libel action).
 Generally, René Offersen is keen to engage in the debate on politics and the law through articles and as a speaker.

-Jonas Christoffersen was appointed Knight of the Order of the Dannebrog in 2018 and in 2019 received the Hartmann Prize for his work in promoting human rights and the rule of law in Denmark.
-He is a member of the Council on Data Ethics as well as the Danish Football Association’s Ethical Committee.
+Jonas Christoffersen was appointed Knight of the Order of the Dannebrog in 2018.
+In 2019, he received the Hartmann Prize for his work in promoting human rights and the rule of law in Denmark.
+In 2022, he was awarded the Dreyer Foundation’s Honorary Award for Lawyers.